ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 > tensorboard --logdir runs --bind_all
 3. Tensorboard will write logs into the director called `runs`.
 View the progress by opening a browser and navigate to port 6006 of the machine where you are running it.

-In a completed model run, the model achieved performance of **Overall Mean Dice Similarity Coefficent 0.906** and **Overall mean Jaccard Index 0.830**.
+In a completed model run, the model achieved performance of **Overall Mean Dice Similarity Coefficient 0.906** and **Overall mean Jaccard Index 0.830**.
 This meets requirements for Dice Similarity Coefficient >0.90 and Jaccard Index >0.80.

 **References**
 [1]  Olaf Ronneberger, Philipp Fischer, Thomas Brox, "U-Net: Convolutional Networks for Biomedical Image Segmentation," Medical Image Computing and Computer-Assisted Intervention (MICCAI), Springer, LNCS, Vol.9351: 234--241, 2015, available at arXiv:1505.04597 [cs.CV]